toilanvd/CODECARD/README.md

 To run, use: node algorithm_server.js

 Before run, change ip and port in file "algorithm_server.js" and change mysql database, user, password in file "action.js".
 Also you have to change ip and port in all js and html file.

+Download necessary NodeJS packages in "package.json" file using NPM.